 Ensuring that the documents are in a secure, inaccessible location overnight.

-In the event that school staff remove personal data from school and that data is accessed by another individual leading to damage, or potential damage, to the subject data the Heads of School/Headteacher shall conduct a full investigation in line with the school’s disciplinary procedures.
+In the event that school staff remove personal data from school and that data is accessed by another individual leading to damage, or potential damage, to the subject data the Executive/Academy Heads shall conduct a full investigation in line with the school’s disciplinary procedures.

-Prior to removing sensitive personal data from school the member of staff must inform their Head of School/Headteacher or, in the absence of their Head of School/Headteacher, the Data Protection Officer.
+Prior to removing sensitive personal data from school the member of staff must inform their Executive/Academy Head or, in the absence of their Executive/Academy Head, the Data Protection Officer.

 Clean Desk Procedures